avivmag/XV6-Kernel-Level-Threads-Synchronization-And-Memory-Management/README.md

 1. open terminal and navigate to the program directory
 2. type `make qemu` and press enter, the operating system should now boot on.
-3. when shell is available, you can try the followings: fssp program with `fssp <number_of_soldiers>`, sanity test for cow with `cowtest` command, sanity test for fork with `forktest` command, many more thread tests (for better view of the available user commands use `ls` command).
+3. when shell is available, you can try the followings: fssp program with `fssp <number_of_soldiers>`, sanity test for cow with `cowtest` command, sanity test for fork with `forktest` command, many more thread tests (for better view of the available user commands, use `ls` command).
 4. enjoy :).

 ## Built With